elisagdelope/elisagdelope.rblogdown/content/post/pLMs/index.md

 <br>

 ## **Getting your hands dirty with code**

+[Protein Language Models (Intuition): A First Look at Modeling Syntax and Semantics of the Known Protein Universe](https://github.com/deepchem/deepchem/blob/master/examples/tutorials/ProteinLM_Tutorial0.ipynb): This tutorial is part of the DeepChem library (open source) and provides a hands-on introduction to protein language models in which I myself contributed a part.
+It covers the basics of protein language models, including methods for learning languages, differences between MSA-aware and non-MSA-aware pLMs, and an illustrative example with the evolutionary statistics of Hemoglobin 𝛽 and its ProtBERT learned representation.

 [**Train Your Own Protein Language Model In Just a Few Lines of Code**](https://www.blopig.com/blog/2023/04/train-your-own-protein-language-model-in-just-a-few-lines-of-code/): A step-by-step guide from the Oxford Protein Informatics Group on implementing and fine-tuning a PLM using the HuggingFace Transformers library.

 [**Predicting Protein-Protein Interactions Using a Protein Language Model**](https://huggingface.co/blog/AmelieSchreiber/protein-binding-partners-with-esm2): A tutorial-style blog post in Hugging Face explaining how to use ESM-2 to score pairs of proteins using masked language modeling loss, for predicting protein-protein interactions.
 It's a great tutorial to get started with ESM-2 and Hugging Face Transformers written by the talented Amelie Schreiber.
 I won't hide it, I'm quite a fan of her work, in particular her [Hugging Face articles/tutorials](https://huggingface.co/AmelieSchreiber).